jacobrg808/honolulu-parking/README.md

 # Downtown Honolulu Parking Map

-An interactive web application for finding parking locations, rates, and availability in downtown Honolulu.
-Built with modern web technologies and featuring a beautiful glassomorphism design.
+A web application that allows users to navigate an interactive map and view information on parking rates in downtown Honolulu.

 ## Features